christianmlong/personal/blog/content/twisted_on_windows_part2.md

 #### At your service

 We've come to the end of Part 2.
 We have a Twisted application running as Windows service.
 It is running under a virtual service account.

+Of course, virtual service accounts can be used for any service you are running on Windows, not only those using Twisted or NSSM.

 In the next part, we will configure the right privileges for the account.
 Thanks for following along, and find me on Twitter at [@christianmlong](https://twitter.com/christianmlong) if you have any suggestions or fixes.